 The Archives and Special Collections Librarian or other Archives & Special Collections staff evaluate (potential) gifts of unique or rare books, personal papers and collections, and USD records.
 USD units complete a "Transfer Agreement" when depositing materials in the Archives and Special Collections (A&SC).
 Materials accepted for A&SC will be processed, cataloged and made available for use through their finding aids and A&SC Website.
 For gifts to A&SC, the donor signs an "Instrument of Gift" that transfers the property to the University Libraries.

 Valuation and Charitable Donations

-Valuation is the responsibility of the donor (Possible Sources to Aid with Valuing Books) not the USD Libraries, per IRS regulations.
+Valuation is the responsibility of the donor (Possible Sources to Aid with Valuing Books) not the University Libraries per IRS regulations.
 Contact your tax attorney or advisor if you have questions regarding the tax implications of your gift.
 The USD Foundation processes charitable donations for the benefit of the USD Libraries.
 The USD Foundation sends an acknowledgement letter (which includes a description of the gift, but not a value).